shaptrshi/ERP/README.md

 The website is also responsive and very easy to navigate.

 # Icons taken from awesomefonts.
-# mock date created is used on product management page and order management page
+# mock date is used on product management page and order management page

 The website has been hosted using VERCEL and its url is given below: